 Behavioural Therapy (BT) applies the principles of learning to help clients achieve their goal in counselling of changing a specific behaviour, in a well-defined, measurable way.
 Caring, supportive, trustworthy and reassuring, the role of the Counsellor in BT is a multi-faceted one, that of facilitator, advisor, reinforcer, teacher and mentor and is ultimately determined by the individual needs of the client.
-BT has been successfully used in counselling to help clients lose weight among other things.

 Solution-focused therapy (SFT) is often used in counselling to help clients gain clarity in the direction they want to go in and help them to achieve their goals.
 Here, the counsellor introduces a number of solution-focused questions to lead the client to thinking about their issues differently.
 In counselling, SFT draws on the clients’ personal strengths, leverages on their past successes and builds on these to resolve their current difficulties.

 In counselling, a psychodynamic approach helps us to understand how our early years impact on our development and how our unconscious desires drives our behaviour in order to have our needs met.
 Through counselling, we can weave the threads of the past into the fabric of our daily life to help complete the picture.